alexanderenrique/alexanderenrique.github.io/docs/microelectronics/Smart-T-Bird.md

 ### 07/24/2025
 - Got the touch screen working, but the component that integrates to LVGL is still not working.
 Not sure how those are related
-- It works when I set the Baug rate to 96000 but not the default 115200, but I may just try that again
+- It works when I set the baud rate to 96000 but not the default 115200, but I may just try that again
 - LVGL and the regular touch out are related but different somehow.
 Like there is different code for LVGL to recognize a touch
 - reducing the touch sensitivity to 100 from 600 could be a good thing, really light touch is kind of nice